Keyboard shortcuts

 Built-in Prompts

 SwissArmyHammer includes a comprehensive set of built-in prompts designed to assist with various development tasks.
-These prompts are organized by category and leverage Liquid templating for dynamic, customizable assistance.
+These prompts use Liquid templating for dynamic, customizable assistance and are organized by category for easy discovery.

 Overview